Association of Hearing Instrument Practitioners of Ontario

 3.0 Protecting Personal Information

 We understand the importance of protecting personal information.
-For that reason, we have taken the following steps:
+To safeguard your data, we implement the following measures:

-• Staff is trained to collect, use and disclose personal information only as necessary to fulfill their duties and in accordance with our privacy policy.
+• Staff Training: All staff members are trained to collect, use, and disclose personal information only as necessary to perform their duties, in accordance with this privacy policy.

 4.0 Retention and Destruction of Personal Information